TIMELINE:

 Hiring processes

 Unconventional hiring processes included simulations (Marriot, Siemens), video games (Nestlé, Google, US Army), Snapchat (McDonald's), and a QR as a pizza topping.
-(Research: Me)
+(Research: Author) (Image is larger on click)

 CV and personal branding